 Our mission is to identify and gain insights from the genetic and molecular pathways involved in cardiovascular disorders, and exploit these pathways to provide better therapeutic options to eradicate cardiovascular disease.

 Our main objective is to broaden understanding of the cellular and molecular mechanisms involved in blood vessel wall patterning and define the role of these pathways in vascular abnormalities and complications, and then link these insights to translational research to improve the prevention and treatment of human cardiovascular disease.

-To this end, we employ a unique blending of mouse models and cultured cells, as well as human samples, with the aim of unveiling the pathogenesis of cardiovascular diseases.
+To this end, we employ a unique blending of in vivo models and cultured cells, as well as human samples, with the aim of unveiling the pathogenesis of cardiovascular diseases.

 Our ultimate goal is to prevent and reverse vascular disease to prevent heart attack and stroke.